Early history of video games: Interactive visual games

 The first known game incorporating graphics that updated in real time, rather than only when the player made a move, was a simulation of a bouncing ball created by Massachusetts Institute of Technology (MIT) student Oliver Aberth for the Whirlwind I computer.
-He initially created the simulation in February 1951, which allowed users to adjust the frequency of the bounces with a knob, and sometime between late 1951 and 1953 made it into a game by adding a hole in the floor for players to aim for.
+He began creating the simulation in February 1951, before the computer was completed in April.
+It allowed users to adjust the frequency of the bounces with a knob, and sometime between late 1951 and 1953 he made it into a game by adding a hole in the floor for players to aim for.
 The game was used in classes at MIT by Charles W. Adams, assistant professor of digital computers.
 It was followed by a pool game programmed by William Brown and Ted Lewis specifically for a demonstration of the University of Michigan-developed MIDSAC computer at the university in 1954.
 The game, developed over six months by the pair, featured a pool stick controlled by a joystick and a knob, and a full rack of 15 balls on a table seen in an overhead view.
 The computer calculated the movements of the balls as they collided and moved around the table, disappearing when they reached a pocket, and updated the graphics continuously, forty times a second, so as to show real-time motion.
 Like previous video games, the pool game was intended primarily to showcase the computing power of the MIDSAC computer.

 While further games like checkers and chess were developed on research computers, the next milestone in video games came in 1958 with Tennis for Two.
 Perhaps the first game created solely for entertainment rather than as a technology demonstration or a research tool, the program simulated a game of tennis.
 Created by American physicist William Higinbotham for visitors at the Brookhaven National Laboratory to be more entertaining for visitors on their public day than the usual static exhibits about nuclear power, the game ran on a Donner Model 30 analog computer and displayed a side view of a tennis court on an oscilloscope.
 The players controlled the angle of their shots with attached controllers, and the game calculated and simulated the trajectory of the ball, including the possibility of hitting the net.
 The game was first shown on October 18, 1958.
 Hundreds of visitors lined up to play the new game during its debut.
 Due to the game's popularity, an upgraded version was shown the following year, with enhancements including a larger screen and different levels of simulated gravity.
 Afterwards, having served its purpose, the game was dismantled for its component parts.
 While the game had no innovations in game design or technological development, its status as an entertainment-focused game, rather than an academic project or technological showpiece, has led it to be considered one of the first "real" video games as they are generally thought of today.